 Pinus L.

 Like many other genera treated in this work the existing accounts for Pinus are based on two main sources: Trees and Shrubs Hardy in the British Isles (Bean 1976) and New Trees (Grimshaw & Bayton 2009).
 A full-scale revision of this large, complex and important genus is urgently needed, but will take time and require significant funding.

 Fortunately, thanks to a generous donation to Trees and Shrubs Online, we are in a position to begin work in late 2023 to restructure the existing Pinus articles to reflect the latest taxonomic thinking and to ensure the correct names are being used.
 At the same time, we will update and standardise all the botanical descriptions, distribution data and habitat notes, and provide a new key to species cultivated in our study area.
 This work will be broken down by the subsections into which the genus is usually divided; updated articles will be published in batches once all members of a given subsection are complete.
-We expect this work to be complete for the whole genus in late 2024.
-In the meantime, regular users may notice frequent changes or anomalies within the existing articles and article structure – we will endeavour to keep these to a minimum but ask for your patience and understanding.

-At the end of this process the horticultral discussion associated with each article will still require updating.
+At the end of this process the horticultural discussion associated with each article will still require updating.
 This is another enormous task and one for which we currently have no funding available.
 If you are in a position to support this element of the Pinus revision the editors would be glad to hear from you.

 TC, October 2023.

-The bark of pines is frequently useful in identifying species.
-It can break into small or large plates, form deep, longitudinal fissures, or peel continuously creating a mosaic pattern.
-It may begin to break and peel early in life, or may remain smooth for several years.
-In the lace-bark pines (P. bungeana, P. gerardiana and P. squamata) it resembles that of Platanus, as it peels off in segments revealing the lighter-coloured new bark below.
-Pines are evergreen and aromatic, and often have resin in the wood, bark, leaves and cones.
 The crown is initially conical with regular (pseudo-) whorls of branches and an erect leader, though some may also be multistemmed.
-At maturity several lower branches may be shed, forming a broad and open crown.
+At maturity, lower branches may be shed, forming a broad and open crown.
 There is strong shoot dimorphism, with branching shoots and reduced foliage (dwarf) shoots.
-The branching shoots are stout, and may be glaucous or pubescent.
-Branching shoots generally produce a single flush of growth each season, ending with a winter bud.
-The winter bud can be terminal or subterminal, and is composed of the shoot apex and new needle fascicles, covered by scale leaves; winter buds are prominent features of pines throughout the winter.
-In spring the winter bud elongates into a long rather bare-looking shoot on which the short foliage shoots are present as small growths; at this stage the new shoots are known as ‘candles’, and are held vertically.
+The branching shoots are stout, and may be glabrous, glaucous, or pubescent.
+In about two thirds of pine species, the shoots produce a single flush of growth each season (uninodal), with a set of winter buds at the apex only; in the other third of species, there can be two or more flushes of growth each season (multinodal), with additional winter buds at the internodes.
+The central winter bud is terminal, and surrounded by a variable number of subterminal buds; they are composed of the shoot apex and new needle fascicles, covered by scale leaves.
+The winter buds are prominent features of pines throughout the winter.
+In spring the winter buds elongate into long rather bare-looking shoots on which the short foliage shoots are present as small buds; at this stage the new shoots are known as ‘candles’, and are held vertically.
 The new secondary leaves then emerge from the short shoots and the shoot assumes its normal position.

+Pinus L.